rust-random/book/src/guide-rngs.md

 infeasible to reconstruct previous states or output.
 Note that many CSPRNGs *do not* have forward secrecy in their usual formulations.

-As an outsider it is hard to get a good idea about the security of an algorithm.
-People in the field of cryptography spend a lot of effort analyzing existing designs, and what was once considered good may now turn out to be weaker.
-Generally it is best to use algorithms well-analyzed by experts, such as those recommended by NIST or ECRYPT.
+Verifying security claims of an algorithm is a *hard problem*, and we are not able to provide any guarantees of the security of algorithms used or recommended by this project.
+We refer you to the [NIST] institute and [ECRYPT] network for recommendations.

 ### State and seeding